-This month we chat to Ariana from A World of Travels with Kids about her favourite family holiday in Asia – Lovina, Bali.
+This month we chat to Ariana from A World of Travels with Kids about her favourite holiday destination in Asia for family travel – Lovina, Bali.
 Have you considered Lovina with kids?

 Bali has been a popular choice in The Asia Interviews, but Ariana takes us away from the crowds to explore the more rustic and quieter Northern region.

 1. Tell us a bit about yourselves.
 Where are you from and how often do you travel as a family?
 How old are your children?

 We are a family of 4 from Australia & Nicaragua… our daughter was born in Peru and we were long-term Peruvian residents, so we consider ourselves a little bit Peruvian too.
 Parenting is a tough gig, and even harder when you are in a “third culture” different to both parents.
 When our Little Miss was about 2, we moved to Western Australia, which is Ariana’s home state.
 We moved so Ariana could be closer to her family, but also for economic reasons – having a salary in Australia is more than we could ever expect to earn living in Latin America.
 It is hard to believe that was 5 years ago, the first 2 years were a massive adjustment.
 Not only did both adults suffer culture shock but our little guy came along as well.
 We’ve always travelled, so we are always out and about.
 In the past 2 years we’ve chosen a “one big international trip a year” format but that could change in a blink of an eye.
 The Kiddos are currently 7 and 4.